-Sir Arthur Wellesley’s victory over the French army of Marshal Junot in Portugal on 21st August 1808 which nearly brought about the ruin of his military career
+Sir Arthur Wellesley’s victory over the French army of Marshal Junot in Portugal on 21st August 1808, his first victory in the Peninsular War, which nearly ruined his military career

-The previous battle in the British Battles series is the Battle of Assaye
+The previous battle of the Peninsular War is the Battle of Roliça

-The next battle of the Peninsular War is the Battle of Corunna
+The next battle of the Peninsular War is the Battle of Sahagun

 War: Peninsular War